ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

   So all boards need to do a reset at the end of board_crashdump
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features related to this study.
+Boards weren't resetted after crashdump.

 ## Commit #623
 ### Hash